Derived localisation of algebras and modules: Prerequisites on model categories of dg algebras and modules

 \section{Prerequisites on model categories of dg algebras and modules}

 Denote by $\dgalg$ the category of unital differential $\mathbb{Z}$--graded associative algebras over $\ground$, in other words the category of unital monoids in the category of $\mathbb{Z}$--graded chain complexes of $\ground$--modules.
 This has the structure of a cofibrantly generated model category (the model structure transferred \cite[Theorem 4.1 (3)]{schwedeshipley:algebras} from that of $\mathbb{Z}$--graded chain complexes of $\ground$--modules \cite[Theorem 2.3.11]{hovey:modelcategories}) in which the weak equivalences are quasi-isomorphisms and the fibrations are surjections.
+As a technical point note that the domains in the set of generating cofibrations $\dgalg$ are compact, resulting in what was termed in \cite{MayP} a \emph{compactly generated} model category.
+This results in a minor technical simplification coming from the fact that the small object argument requires no transfinite induction.
+Consequently, cell dg algebras are constructing by \emph{countably} iterating the procedure of attaching simultaneously (a possibly uncountable) collection of cells.

 For a dg algebra $A\in \dgalg$ we denote the under category of $A$ by $\underalg{A}$.
 Recall that this is the category with objects being dg algebras $C$ equipped with a map $A\to C$ and morphisms being commuting triangles.
 We will refer to the objects of $A\downarrow \dgalg$ as \emph{dg $A$--algebras}.
 Note that if $A$ happens to be commutative, we \emph{do not} insist that the map $A\to C$ be central.
 Recall that an under category in any model category has a natural model structure with weak equivalences, cofibrations and fibrations those maps which are weak equivalences, cofibrations and fibrations in the original model category.